This quick stir fried green beans recipe is one of the easiest and most flavorful side dishes! So much flavor with just a few ingredients.

 - In a small bowl, stir together the soy sauce (or tamari) and chili garlic sauce.
 Set aside.

 - Heat a nonstick wok or large nonstick skillet over medium-high heat until very hot.
-Add the canola oil and heat briefly.
+Add the avocado oil and heat briefly.

 - Add the ginger and greens beans, and stir to coat the green beans with oil.